OWASP/SecureTea-Project/doc/en-US/user_guide.md

 The preffered web browser to use Web UI and test ServerApp is Google Chrome.

+ng serve doesn't have to be sudo.
+ServerApp needs to be run as sudo

 Follow the following steps to setup Web UI
 1.  `cd gui`
 2.  `ng serve`